inspektors-io/xdp-tutorial/xdp-tutorial/xdp_dump/README.md

 	if err != nil {
 		panic(err)
 	}
-	fmt.Println("All new TCP connection requests (SYN) coming to this host will be dumped here.") fmt.Println()
+	fmt.Println("All new ICMP packets coming to this host will be dumped here.") fmt.Println()
 	var (
 		received int = 0